mithi/react-philosophies/README.md

 ## 1.3 `React` is just `code`

-Fix code smells.
-Most of them can be checked easily by [Code Climate](https://codeclimate.com/quality/)
+Detect code smells and do something about them need be.

 <details>
- <summary> 🙈 Examples of code smells </summary>
+ <summary> 🙈 Examples of easy-to-catch code smells</summary>

 - ❌ Methods or functions defined with a high number of arguments
 - ❌ Boolean logic that may be hard to understand